kyrathasoft/kyrathasoft.github.io/about.markdown

 ---

 I'm a substance abuse counselor by profession, coder by hobby.
-My interests also including reading and writing fiction.
+My interests also include reading and writing fiction.